Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 If you have a commercial driver’s license (CDL), a hit and run conviction is typically considered a “serious driving violation.”
 If you are convicted of a serious driving violation twice in a three-year span, your CDL could be suspended for 60 days.
 If you are convicted of a third serious driving violation in that three-year span, your CDL could be suspended for 120 days.

 Losing your CDL could severely impact your job and your life.
 If you hold a CDL and face a serious moving violation charge, like Virginia reckless driving, please immediately contact a lawyer.
-Criminal defense attorney Jay P. Mykytiuk is prepared to fight for your right to drive.
+Criminal defense attorneys Gretchen T. Pousson and Matthew Kensky are prepared to fight for your right to drive.

 Hit and Run Virginia: Essential Legal Information for Victims and Drivers